iamMD01/Learning-javascript/README.md

     Hello there, today i learned about dynamic elements in js where i have been able to add those line which is not in the actual code 🤯🤯🤯.

+28/APR/2024 as day 17

+    Hello there, today i learned about promises , sync, async and await funtion